vfarah-if/GitPlayground/README.md

 	3. **NOTE:** some of the tests will need to be fixed because they rely on live data and your environment may be synchronised differently, or possibly not setup at all.
 The TFL site has dynamic data, mainly two versions of the data depending on the load balancer you hit.
 I have created tests that will be easy to repair json data using your locally configured compare tool and when the compare fails for difference, just synchronise what is on your local setup.
 	4. **The TestConsole** is the simplest solution for solving the domain problem, and the poor man's UI for looking at how it works, other than the tests.
 The console will simply load the Transport for London client using an autofac dependency injection framework and show severe fatalities between 2014 and 2017.
 All the trace outputs will be logged to the window showing when this is loading from the server or when being loaded from my custom in memory cache, and then will run through the details one page at a time.
 The console will pause at the end for you to scroll through the data to view what happened.
 	!["Test Console"](screenshots/TestConsoleUI.png)
 	5. **The domain** data serialized the data into POCO classes.
 I tried initially to get away with doing it into a dynamic object, to see if I could get away with doing nothing, but in the end, I felt it was beneficial to have this strongly typed as dynamic can be clunky.
 I chose to use Flurl as I usually take time to create an HtmlClient builder, and then tests to support this and I found that in the end I created the same thing that looks like Flurl's ugly cousin.
 Creating it from scratch may have been useful for this exercise but I say pick your battles.
 This is a very useful library and has a nice testing interface which I exercised within my own tests.
 Feel free to use the standard .net HttpClient, as this does nothing more than create a builder and make testing easier when mocking http endpoints.
 I included custom caching objects, sorting comparers, configuration extensions and various things to make a simple project more interesting.
-In your indaba, create what challenges you and your goals you want to face and drive ... like you stole it.
+In your indaba, create what challenges you and your goals you want to face and drive.
 	6. **The database project** utilises entity framework code first.
 To setup the database run *Git.Domain.EntityFramework.ConsoleApp* project and when it is loading, it will automatically create and seed all the data neded to run this project.
 The database takes two minutes to seed all the data from the live server, but feel free to cancel when you have generated some data to run things with.
 There may be tests that will start failing, just repair or ignore them until you have time or interest to generate the entire data stack from the seed.
 The other small issue is the seed is generated from the live server data and so the data does change from time to time, especially when 2018 data comes into fruition.
 The same data can be generated from running the *Git.Owin.Api* too so if you want to bypass the console, feel free.
 This was the first consumer of the project, before the *Owin.Api* version 2.0 API was enhanced to expose this.
 Here is more information on an interesting blog for a full repository and some good practises [Repository blog](http://blog.gauffin.org/2013/01/repository-pattern-done-right/).
 Below is a typical example of what the console states when seeding the data.
 If you run the Api, it will probably output this information in the Visual Studio output debug window.
 	!["Git Domain EntityFramework ConsoleApp"](screenshots/BulkInsert.png)
 	7. **The git.owin.api** is a self Hosting Owin API run in a simple console application.
 It simply stays up by virtue of a *console readline*, and would usually be done more robustly as a service, or using [Topshelf](http://topshelf-project.com), where you can configure the application in different modes using console arguments.
 The API is self-documenting with the swagger option visible in the console, but I can say that it needs love and caring and is mostly just there to show an entry.
 CORS is the first thing you will need if a front-end will need to call the service you can see how I included customisations to easily configure projects.
 I could query any bits of data exposed in my API through simple human readable mechanisms making it intuitive to use through a browser.